 "For one match towards the end of last season we had around 250 people, which would be one of our highest attendances.

-As well as the first-team, the pitch improvements will also benefit Rusthall's 20 teams, which range from mini-soccer level to adult.
+As well as the first XI, the pitch improvements will also benefit all of Rusthall's 20 teams, which range from mini-soccer level to adult.